top of page

 Sometimes curries are simple, with a few ingredients that go together well.
 This is one of those curries.

 This coconut milk-based curry is spicy, though you can adjust the spice level to your liking.
 The chillies pop with the base of lemongrass and kaffir lime leaf.
-The flavours are simple, as compared to other complex Malay curries, but delicious.
-The sweet potatoes complement the tender chicken with a hint of sweetness that is lovely. this is one of those simple curries that can be made in a hurry but is still delicious.
+The flavours are simple, unlike other complex Malay curries, but delicious.
+The sweet potatoes complement the tender chicken with a hint of lovely sweetness.
+This is one of those simple curries that can be made quickly but is still delicious.

 For more recipes from this cookbook, click here.